squareTop/murdoch-ict374-assignment-2/MARKING-GUIDE.md

 1. **Claim of zombies (5 marks)**

     You should check whether the shell has claimed zombie processes.
 One way to check this is: while running the shell in one terminal, open up another terminal.
-In the shell prompt, type the command "sleep 1 &" several times.
-In the other terminal, use the command "ps –elfH | grep your-userid" to check whether there are zombies (defunct children of the shell).
+In the shell prompt, type the command `sleep 1 &` several times.
+In the other terminal, use the command `ps –elfh | grep your-userid` to check whether there are zombies (defunct children of the shell).

 1. **Handling of slow system calls (5 marks)**

-    In the shell command loop where it reads a command line, a standard function such as fgets will be used.
+    In the shell command loop where it reads a command line, a standard function such as `fgets` will be used.
 Ultimately these standard input functions would have to be implemented using the read system call.
 The blocking read can return prematurely when a signal is received (rather than when it receives an input).
 If such kind of event is not handled, the shell may behave erratically, such as suddenly displaying a shell prompt.
 It is a bit hard to check this feature, but I suggest that you can use one of the two ways:

     1. checking the code to see whether it is handled.
 I have released a note in the Project Page which documented this problem and its solution (See Notes on Project Implementation under Project Page)
-    1. Send a signal such as SIGCHLD to the shell to see whether it would change its behaviour.
+    1. Send a signal such as `SIGCHLD` to the shell to see whether it would change its behaviour.

 1. **Compliance to Documentation Requirements and Submission Guidelines (10 marks)**

     1. The completed Project Declaration Form
     1. List of files
     1. Project title and description of the project